 The success of a CMMS often hinges on implementing it correctly.
 Choosing the right software is critical to ensuring everything from installation to user adoption goes off without a hitch.

-- Ease of implementation: While specialized technical expertise is needed to set up on-premise software, a cloud-based CMMS requires none.
-This can drastically reduce the time to implementation.
+- Ease of implementation: Specialized technical expertise is needed to set up on-premise software.
+Cloud-based CMMS requires none, drastically reducing the time to implementation.

-- Training and support: On-premise software comes with no external training and very little support services, whereas training and support are often built into the subscription packages for a cloud-based CMMS.
+- Training and support: On-premise software comes with no external training and very few support services.
+Training and support are often built into the subscription package for cloud-based CMMS.